kaminiwalunj/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

 This lab will take approximately **45** minutes to complete.

 > **Note**: You'll need a Microsoft Fabric license to complete this exercise.
-See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
-You will need a Microsoft *school* or *work* account to do this.
-If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).
+Complete the previous task to proceed further.

 ## Create a workspace